timescale/docs/timescaledb/quick-start/python.md

 ### Step 1: Formulate the CREATE TABLE SQL statement for your hypertable

-First, we create a variable which houses our `CREATE TABLE` SQL statement for our hypertable.
+First, we create a string variable which houses our `CREATE TABLE` SQL statement for our hypertable.
 Notice how the hypertable has the compulsory time column:

 ```python